-TRUSTEE'S REPORT TO THE UNIT HOLDERS OF CIMB-PRINCIPAL GLOBAL MULTI ASSET INCOME FUND 2
+TRUSTEE'S REPORT TO THE UNIT HOLDERS OF CIMB-PRINCIPAL GLOBAL MULTI ASSET INCOME FUND

-We have acted as Trustee for CIMB-Principal Global Multi Asset Income Fund 2 (the "Fund") for the financial year ended 31 July 2019.
-To the best of our knowledge, for the financial year under review, Principal Asset Management Berhad (formerly known as CIMB-Principal Asset Management Berhad) (the "Manager") has operated and managed the Fund in accordance with the following:-
+We have acted as Trustee of CIMB-Principal Global Multi Asset Income Fund (the "Fund") for the financial year ended 31 July 2019.
+To the best of our knowledge, Principal Asset Management Berhad (formerly known as CIMB-Principal Asset Management Berhad) (the "Manager"), has operated and managed the Fund in accordance with the following:-

-- (a) limitations imposed on the investment powers of the Manager under the Deed(s), the Securities Commission's Guidelines on Unlisted Capital Market Products under The Lodge and Launch Framework, the Capital Markets and Services Act 2007 and other applicable laws; - (b) valuation and pricing for the Fund has been carried out in accordance with the Deed(s) of the Fund and applicable regulatory requirements; and - (c) creation and cancellation of units for the Fund have been carried out in accordance with the Deed(s) of the Fund and applicable regulatory requirements.
+- a) limitations imposed on the investment powers of the Manager and the Trustee under the Deeds, the Securities Commission's Guidelines on Unlisted Capital Market Products under the Lodge and Launch Framework, the Capital Markets and Services Act 2007 and other applicable laws; - b) valuation/pricing is carried out in accordance with the Deeds and any regulatory requirements; and - c) creation and cancellation of units are carried out in accordance with the Deeds and any regulatory requirements.